There is something sweet and sickly in the air.

 It’s ten years since my book on sugar, Sugar: The Grass that Changed the World, was published.
 Next week I’ve been asked to open a conference at Bristol University on sugar – covering many of the topics I wrote about, from the evolution of sugar cane through to its effect on our health – although I’m expecting the academics at Bristol, a decade since I researched the subject, to have far more insightful things to say.

-Yesterday the British Medical Journal published research showing that a third of English adults are bordering on being diabetic.
+The British Medical Journal has just published research showing that a third of English adults are bordering on being diabetic.
 Within a year, one in ten of us will have diabetes.
 The rate in the US is already 36% and in China it’s over 50%.

 Obesity is already terrifyingly widespread.
 A study published last month in The Lancet showed that over the past 33 years, not a single country has reduced its obesity rate.
 Globally, obesity rates have risen in men from 28.8% in 1980 to 36.9% in 2013 – and they’re even higher for women.

 Now it is accepted that eating sugar can make us fat.
 Goop (Gwyneth Paltrow’s newsletter) has weighed in with a fashionista’s guide to what you can get away with eating in moderation (4 teaspoons a day or less, preferably of honey) and given us an A to Z of the weird and wonderful names manufacturers use to disguise sugar in our food: hexitol, monoglyceride, zylose – who knew?